 Highland Ridge Hospital is a leader in addiction treatment and recovery.
-We’ve treated people who are addicted to heroin or other drugs for over 25 years.
+We’ve treated people at our center who are addicted to heroin or other drugs for over 25 years.
 We’re ready to take the knowledge we’ve earned and help you to get clean and learn to live a life of continued sobriety.

 How to Help A Loved One Seek Treatment

 If you’ve been sitting by and watching your loved one spiral down into the throes of heroin addiction, you probably feel helpless and alone.
 You may not know how to get them into a treatment center or hospital for heroin addiction, and you may be afraid that if you say something, you’ll further push away your loved one.
 Here are some suggestions for talking to your loved one about seeking treatment at a center or hospital for heroin addiction:

 Learn about addiction: Addiction isn’t a matter of weak willpower or the result of a character flaw.
 By learning more about addiction as a disease, you can gain insight into the ways in which your loved one is struggling.
 This can help you best advocate for your loved one and guide him or her into treatment at a center or hospital for heroin addiction.

 Self-care: Take the time to process your own feelings.
 You’re probably struggling with grief, anger, frustration, and fear, and before you can be any help to anyone else, you must begin to take care of yourself.
 Find a therapist and attend Nar-Anon meetings in your area to help you connect with others who are struggling with similar challenges.

 Find help: If quitting heroin were as easy as deciding to just stop, your loved one would’ve done so by now.
 Research addiction treatment centers and hospitals that offer a humane detox program along with a staff trained to handle addiction recovery are the best choice for someone struggling with heroin addiction.
 Speak to an intake counselor and set up a time to tour the facility with your loved one.